 1. Author Valerie Marsh will begin this program with a quick review of the difference between fiction and non-fiction.
 Then she will tell an original fiction story about a shamrock.

-3. Puppets Peepers and Dr. Einstein along with Miss Liz Science Wiz, will present the topic of force, and the motion of push and pull.
+3. Puppets Peepers and Dr. Einstein along with Miss Liz Science Wiz, will present the topics of force, gravity, friction, and the motions of push and pull.

 4. Students will make predictions regarding what will happen to their paper shamrocks as they apply force.

 5. Students will experiment with push and pull forces as they make their shamrock glide across

 their desk.
 Students will vary the amount of force that they use.

 6. Miss Liz will guide the students in using the string as a incline for the shamrock.
 With this activity, students will observe Newton's 1st Law of Motion.
 An object at rest will remain at rest, and an object in motion will remain in motion unless acted upon by another force.

 7. Next the students use the string again as a shamrock 'zip line'.
 They predict how they can make their shamrock go faster by either increasing or decreasing the incline.

 8. We will quickly review all science concepts and vocabulary and encourage students do the experiments at home and retell their shamrock story.

 Valerie will send you a introductory packet containing background information, paper clips, string, and the shamrock pattern.
 Depending on your students, you might wish to have the shamrock already cut out for them.